ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 - The angle of the camera: Since the camera is tilted down, some distortion can occur when trying to detect tags
 - The field of view: With a wide field of view an image can look distorted when compared to a smaller FOV
-- The physical camera: The physical camera equipped on the duckiebot is not the best quality.
+- The physical camera: The physical camera equipped on the Duckiebot is not the best quality.
 It also has a slight fisheye lens which can cause added distortion

 <br>

 **Why may you want to limit the rate of detections?**

-Since our duckiebot is not equipped with very much onboard memory, it can get easily overloaded by trying to detect many objects in a small period of time.
+Since our Duckiebot is not equipped with very much onboard memory, it can get easily overloaded by trying to detect many objects in a small period of time.
 By limiting the number of detections, we can increase our operating efficeny and also speed up subsequent detections.

 <br>